Chin Peng

-Chin Peng was born Ong Boon Hua on 21 October 1924 into a middle-class family in the small seaside town of Sitiawan, in Perak state, Malaya.
-His ancestral home is Fuqing, Fujian, China.
-His father went to live in Sitiawan in 1920.
-He set up a bicycle, tire, and spare motor parts business with the help of a relative from Singapore, known as Ong Lock Cho.
+Chin Peng was born Ong Boon Hua on 21 October 1924 into a middle-class family in the small seaside town of Sitiawan, Dindings, which at the time was a part of the Straits Settlements.
+His ancestral home was in Fuqing, Fujian, China.
+His father went to live in Sitiawan in 1920, and set up a bicycle, tire, and spare motor parts business with the help of a relative from Singapore, known as Ong Lock Cho.

 Chin Peng attended a Chinese language school in Sitiawan.
 In 1937 he joined the Chinese Anti Enemy Backing Up Society (AEBUS), formed that year to send aid to China in response to Japan's aggression.
 According to Chin and Hack, he was not a communist then.
-He was in charge of anti-Japanese activities at his school, and was reportedly a supporter of Sun Yat-sen. By early 1939, he had embraced Communism.
+He was in charge of anti-Japanese activities at his school, and was reportedly a supporter of Sun Yat-sen.

+First participation in communism

+By early 1939, Chin had embraced communism.
 He planned to go to Yan'an, the renowned communist base in China but was persuaded to remain in Malaya and take on heavier responsibilities in the newly formed Malayan Communist Party.

 In late 1939, when Chin Peng was in the 4th year of his secondary school education (known as senior middle-level one), his school announced that the senior middle section was to be closed due to lack of funds.
 He decided to continue his education in the Methodist-run Anglo-Chinese Continuation School, which operated in English, because it provided a good cover for his underground activities.
 He did not want to have to move to Singapore to continue with his education in Chinese.
 He left the school "for fear of British harassment" after just 6 months.
 He was now focused fully on his political activities and became, from that point on, a full-time revolutionary.
 In January 1940 he was put in charge of three anti-Japanese organisations that were targeting students, teachers, members of cultural activities, and general labourers.
 At the end of January 1940, he was admitted to the Malayan Communist Party as a member.